enrique-bustamante/stock-analysis/README.md

 End Sub
 ```

 The result of this new code should be improved efficiency, especially when dealing with much larger datasets.
+As for the current data set, the only two stocks that had gains in both years were ENPH and RUN.
+I would recommend that Steve's parents invest in these two stocks as opposed to DQ.